 These signs are surprisingly common in urban environments like Manhattan, where allergies, dry indoor air, and small living spaces can compound the issue.

-The Role of Airway Orthodontics
+The Role of Airway Orthodontics for Kids

 Airway-focused orthodontics uses gentle guidance during growth to: